 - Determine where a simple selection and authentication flow fits best within your app

-- Your UX team will know the best option for your application: Should there be a redirect, full-window, pop-up window?
+- Your UX team will know the best option for your application: Should there be a redirect, full-window, or pop-up window?

-marketing automation systems once.
-This experience doesn’t need to fit in the flow of the application but can be presented in a settings or integrations page with two approaches.
+In our user story example, the administrator selects and authenticates the marketing automation systems only once.
+This experience doesn’t need to fit in the flow of the application, but can be presented on a settings or integrations page with two approaches.

-The best cooperative app experiences don’t let your users leave your app.
-Better yet – the best cooperative app experience makes end users forget their even connecting your app with another service.
-It just all works, simple and easy.
-End-point selection and authentication should happen within your application with your brand requesting access to the end-point.
-You manage the experience for the user from end-to-end within a cooperative application and develop cooperative API use cases optimized for your application.
+Even further, a great experience makes end-users forget that they’re even connecting your app with another service.
+Endpoint selection and authentication should happen within your application with your brand requesting access to the endpoint.
+You manage the experience for the user from end-to-end within your product while optimizing and developing the API use cases your customers need.

 - Which categories of services do you want my app to connect to?

-- Document Storage, CRM, Finance, Marketing, Social
+- Document Storage, CRM, Finance, Marketing, Social?

-- What end-points do you use regularly within each of these categories?
+- What endpoints do you use regularly within each of these categories?

 - How would you quantify the value of this connected environment?
-(What value do these integration points have on your experience)?